Think of the Kunsthistorisches Museum (KHM) as a giant chest of artistic treasures, all tied up in beautiful architectural gift wrap.

 The Kunsthistorisches Museum includes several self-contained sections addressing different kinds of art or eras.
 The best areas depend on your interests, but I particularly recommend:

 - The galleries of paintings, featuring numerous works by a who’s who of western European painting pre-1800.
-Look, particularly, for the world-leading Bruegel collection
+Look, particularly, for the splendid (and world-leading) Bruegel collection

-- The Kunstkammer “chamber of wonders”, full of astonishing artifacts from the past…from magnificent backgammon sets to salt cellars worth the GDP of a small country (possibly)
+- The Kunstkammer “chamber of wonders”, full of astonishing artifacts from the past…from lavish backgammon sets to salt cellars worth the GDP of a small country (possibly)

 Other areas are: